 Fuzz, a vintage effect that hails from the 1960s, sounds exactly like its name would imply: fuzzy and filled with warm grit.
 Produced by germanium or silicon transistors, fuzz will blanket your guitar's signal with wild and woolly distortion and was originally created to simulate the raspy sound of a saxophone.

 - ZVex Vexter Fuzz Factory - The Fuzz Factory isn't just a great performer, but it's an eye-catcher as well with its shiny, silkscreened chassis.
 It features five knobs which you can use to create your own unique fuzz.
 If you can imagine a fuzz sound, you'll be able to play it with the help of this pedal.
 You can pick up the Fuzz Factory for about $200.

 - Dunlap Dallas Arbiter Fuzz Face - The Fuzz Face is a classic, cornerstone effects pedal.
 Made popular by none other than Jimi Hendrix, this pedal produces that legendary fuzz sound that never gets old.
 Plus, it looks incredibly cool.
 You can buy a Fuzz Face for $130.

 Plug In and Play

-The best thing about guitar effects pedals is that there are limitless combinations of sounds you can create by combining pedals.
-Turn on your phaser and your delay at the same time, or just use the flanger and the distortion pedals together.
-The more you play around, the more magical accidents you will stumble across.
-Make sure you have plenty of 9-volt batteries on hand, and have fun!
+The best thing about effects pedals is that there are limitless combinations of sounds you can create by combining them.
+Turn on your phaser and your delay at the same time, or use the flanger and the distortion pedals together.
+The more you play around, the more magical sonic accidents you'll stumble across.
+Make sure you have plenty of 9-volt batteries on hand and have fun!